enpage/enpage/docs/guides/templates/rendering/loops.md

 ::: warning Important
 - Datasources are directly accessible in the template using the `data` object.
 - All children of an element using the `data-for` attribute are evaluated by Liquid.
-There is **no need** to use the `data-liquid` attribute inside the children.
+There is **no need** to use the `data-template` attribute inside the children.
 :::